benspector3/asd-template-keyboard-intro/README.md

 - Helper Functions: functions that implement the core logic.
 - Event Handlers: functions that directly respond to events.
 Depending on the program, these can serve as the "Core Logic"

-## TODO 1: register keyboard inputs
+## TODO 1: Register Keyboard Inputs

 Open the `index.js` file and find the EVENT HANDLERS section.